RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 :align: center
 ```

-In the `FlexibleParameter` class, there is a method `compute_powers` which allows to compute the resulting voltages
+The `FlexibleParameter` class has a method {meth}`~roseau.load_flow.FlexibleParameter.compute_powers`
+that allows to compute the resulting powers of the control at different voltage levels for a given
-powers
+theoretical power.

+In the following example, we define a flexible parameter with a $P(U)$ control, a constant $P$
+projection, and a $5kVA$ maximum power.
+We want to know what would the control produce for all
+voltages between 205 V and 255 V if given a theoretical power of $-2.5 + j$ kVA.

 ```python
 import numpy as np